Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q: Introduction

-Let $A/k$ be an abelian variety over an algebraic number field $k$ with algebraic closure $k^\alg$.
-Bashmakov \cite{bashmakov:div,bashmakov:survey}, studied the question of whether elements of the Tate--Shafarevich group $\Sha(A/k)$ can become divisible in the Weil--Ch\^atelet group $\rH^1(k,A)= \rH^1(k,A(k^\alg))$, i.e., lie in the subgroup $\divisor(\rH^1(k,A))$ of divisible elements.
-Bashmakov's results are recalled in Section \S\ref{sec:bashmakov}.
+of divisible elements.
 This question was initially asked by Cassels in the case of elliptic curves (see \cite{cassels:III} Problem 1.3) because an affirmative answer would prove that the kernel of the Cassels' pairing equals the maximal divisible subgroup of the Tate-Shafarevich group.
-This question appears again in \cite{cassels:IV} Problem (b) where Cassels completes his analysis of the kernel of Cassels' pairing but states that the question of the divisibility of the Tate-Shafarevich group in the Weil-Ch\^atelet group remains open.